 Incident reports can serve as a source of experience for all stakeholders (VTS operators, pilots, shipping companies, etc.) and contribute to safety culture.

-VTS Authorities and other relevant stakeholders can take into consideration the positive learning from casualty, incident and near-miss reports.
+VTS Authorities and stakeholders can take into consideration the positive learning from casualty, incident and near-miss reports.
 These reports provide opportunities to how the VTS may further improve the safety and efficiency of navigation, safety of life at sea and the protection of the marine environment and/or the adjacent shore area, worksites and offshore installations from possible adverse effects.

 References